The source of heat

 Each rice recipe needs a specific kind of rice variety, and exactly the same happens with paella.
 Spain has its own varieties of paella rice.
 Paella rice must be medium sized and thick, as you see can in the photo below.
 Best quality rice produces best quality paellas, because these kinds of rice were created to absorb the cooking stock as much as possible.

-We use ONLY the best rice for paella, a spanish rice variety called «BOMBA».
+We use ONLY the best rice, a spanish variety called “BOMBA”.

 HISTORY OF PAELLA